mqttjs/MQTT.js/README.md

 ## Browser

-MQTT.js is bundled using [browserify](http://browserify.org/).
-You can find the browser build in the `build` folder.
+MQTT.js is bundled using [ViteJS](https://vitejs.dev/).
+The bundle is available in the `build` folder.

 ```js
 import * as mqtt from 'mqtt'